mit2009/200b-ee-demos/README.md

 # 2.00b Electronic Demos
 Hello!
 Here are a bunch of demos for 2.00b 2022 that will hopefully be helpful in making your toy!
-Feel free to contact #ask-the-tas on slack or Victor if you have any questions!
+Feel free to contact #ask-the-tas on Slack or DM Victor directly if you have any questions!
 It's GO TIME!
 ## Team Specific Demos
 ### Elephant: Bluetooth Distance Estimating Demo